-Water and Sewer System Revenue debt of the City is currently rated "AA-" by S&P Global Ratings ("S&P").
-The City has requested a rating on the Bonds from S&P, and bidders will be notified as to the assigned rating prior to the sale.
-Such rating, if any, reflects only the views of such organization and explanations of the significance of such rating may be obtained from S&P.
+General obligation debt of the City is currently rated "AA-" by S&P Global Ratings ("S&P").
+The City has requested a rating on the Notes from S&P, and bidders will be notified as to the assigned rating prior to the sale.
+Such rating reflects only the views of such organization and explanations of the significance of such rating may be obtained from S&P.